 Our Free Youth Fire-Setter Intervention Program

 The Loveland Fire Rescue Authority’s Community Safety Division offers a free program for families dealing with youth fireplay and fire-setting issues.
 Our staff includes State certified Youth Fire-Setter Intervention Specialists, who have training and experience to assist families dealing with youth fireplay and fire-setting problems.
-To schedule a free family intervention session, please contact Public Affairs Officer Scott Pringle at (970) 962-2614.
+To schedule a free family intervention session, please contact the Community Safety Division at (970) 962-2497.

 Children’s Hospital YFS Program

 For more in-depth evaluation and intervention, The Children’s Hospital in Aurora, Colorado, offers help to families dealing with Youth fire-setting issues.
 Their comprehensive program utilizes experienced doctors, therapists, and social workers to help your family cope with this serious issue.
-Use the link at the left side of this page to get more information, or contact The Children’s Hospital at (720) 777-6661.
+Use the following link to get more information, or contact The Children’s Hospital at (720) 777-6200.

 North Ranch Behavioral Health

 Resources and counselors for families dealing with youth fire-setting issues can also be found at the North Range Behavioral Health facility located at 4943 Colorado Highway 52, Suite 205, Frederick, CO 80514.
 Program Coordinator Abbey Keeney, LPC, CAC II, can be reached at (303) 857-1723 to provide more information about their program and services.